-For the latest offerings throughout the year, please visit the Study Abroad web site at http://www.udel.edu/studyabroad.
+For the latest offerings throughout the year, please visit the Study Abroad web site at www.udel.edu/studyabroad.

-Internships are offered on a limited basis through the London program during the semesters and in the summer; they are also offered in the Bayreuth spring semester.
+Internships are offered on a limited basis through the London program during the semesters.
+They are also offered in the Bayreuth spring semester.

 All study abroad participants enroll for a full-time academic schedule and pay regular University tuition.
 Tuition and program fees cover airfare, housing for the duration of the program, planned group excursions, and many cultural activities.
 Some meals may be covered by the program fee, depending on the program.
-A limited number of foreign study merit scholarships are available on a competitive basis.
+A limited number of foreign study merit and need-based scholarships are available on a competitive basis.

-IPSS also offers a number of exchange programs at other institutions including Jönköping Institute for Business Studies (Sweden), Université de Lyon II (France), Hankuk University of Foreign Studies (Korea), and others.
+CFIS also offers a number of exchange programs at other institutions including Jönköping Institute for Business Studies (Sweden), Université de Lyon II (France), Bond University (Australia), and others.
 The German-American Federation Scholarship program (for a year of study in Germany) and Denmark International Semester (DIS) are also available through the office of Overseas Studies.

-If you would like guidance on which study abroad opportunity is right for you, call IPSS' Office of Overseas Studies at (302) 831-2852, or visit Overseas Studies (in the International Programs Center) at 4 Kent Way.
+If you would like guidance on which study abroad opportunity is right for you, call the Center for International Studies' Office of Overseas Studies at (302) 831-2852, or visit Overseas Studies (in the Center for International Studies) at 4 Kent Way.